Monday, 16 February 2015

 Funeral Doom Metal

-Funeral doom is a branch of Doom Metal that crosses Death / Doom with funeral dirge music drenched in a thick,rich atmosphere.
+Funeral Doom Metal is a Heavy Metal subgenre of Doom Metal that combines Death/Doom elements with funeral dirge music, drenched in a thick, rich atmosphere.

 At the same year Thergothon's lovecraftian inspired album "Stream From The Heavens" resets the standards of heaviness for this genre by taking Doom / Death Metal

-Skepricism's "Stormcrowfleet" released in 1995 bring us to an interesting voyage through a quite atmospheric and almost ambiental work.
+Skepricism's "Stormcrowfleet" released in 1995 bring us to an interesting voyage through a quite atmospheric and almost ambient work.

-If you look from the classical Doom Death perspective this one is much an avantgardistic attempt.
+If you look from the classical Doom / Death perspective this one is much of an avant-gardist attempt.

-Also Disembowelment from Australia tries to create an unique feeling and indeed an outstanding album through "Transcendence Into The Peripheral" originally issued in 1993.
+Also, Disembowelment from Australia tries to create an unique feeling and indeed an outstanding album through "Transcendence Into The Peripheral" originally issued in 1993, automatically reaching cult status as fans worldwide acclaimed it is an over-the-top extreme and one of the most renewing albums in the Doom / Death Metal scene of that time.

 The most stand out Funeral Doom acts are Esoteric (United Kingdom) , Mournful Congregation (Australia) , Evoken , Hierophant and Catacombs (United States) , Monolithe , Funeralium (France) , Funeral (Norway) , The Funeral Orchestra (Sweden) , Corrupted (Japan) , Skepticism (Finland) Thergothon (Finland) , Shape Of Despair (Finland) , Colosseum (Finland) , Wormphlegm (Finland) , Pantheist (Belgium) , 1000 Funerals (Iran) , Ahab and Worship (Germany).